-Remember when your little one used to hiccup in your womb?
-Just like back then, it's completely normal for your baby to get a bout of hiccups from time to time (and if you ask us, it's rather cute when a baby does a little hiccup!).
+Remember those butterflies you'd get when your little one used to hiccup in your womb?
+Just like then, it's completely normal for your baby to get a bout of hiccups from time to time (and if you ask us, baby hiccups are rather cute!).

-Like when us grown-ups get hiccups, they're usually nothing to worry about and they tend to go away after a few minutes.
-However, if you want to try and prevent or get rid of their hiccups, there are a few things you can do to help.
+Just like when grown-ups get hiccups, they're usually nothing to worry about and tend to go away after a few minutes.
+However, if you want to try to prevent or get rid of their hiccups, there are a few things you can do to help.
+We spoke to midwife, Lesley Bland from My Expert Midwife to find out all you need to know about baby hiccups, how to get rid of them, and when to seek help.

 How to get rid of baby hiccups